Trewint

 There are great places to visit near Trewint including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park are great places to visit near Trewint if you like country parks.
+Country Parks to visit near Trewint include Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.

-There are a number of villages near Trewint including Cremyll, and Botallack.
+There are a several good villages in the Trewint area like Cremyll, and Botallack.

 Trewint History